Table of Contents

 · The household’s rent, mortgage, and utilities are more than the household’s gross monthly income and cash or money in the bank

 · One of the household members is a migrant or seasonal farm worker.

-Trajector serves disabled populations in underserved and at-risk communities.
-They are dedicated to fighting food insecurity faced by these populations.
-Contact them today to find out how they can help you.
+Benefits.com serves disabled populations in underserved and at-risk communities.
+We are dedicated to fighting food insecurity faced by these populations.
+Contact us today to find out how we could help you.

 Food stamps are now known as Food and Nutrition Services.
 This program can help households that need access to food and nutrition.
 To be eligible for Food Stamps benefits, all applicants must be citizens of the United States or legal immigrants living in one household.

 Not all individuals living in a household need to apply for Food Stamps, but the FNS benefits received will depend on the combined gross income of all individuals who apply.